PROPERTIES — NORTH WEST

 Venue Information

-Venue Overview | Lower Tonquani is a beautiful, long kloof with crystal clear pools, shady spots and classic climbs congregated around the lower section of the kloof near the Cedarberg Kloof/ Tonquani/Boulder Kloof junction. |
+| Venue Overview | Lower Tonquani is a beautiful, long kloof with crystal clear pools, shady spots and classic climbs congregated around the lower section of the kloof near the Cedarberg Kloof, Tonquani kloof and Boulder Kloof junction.
+Note Upper and Lower Tonquani are both the same property, which houses both Boulder and Cederberg Kloofs. |

-Permit / Permission info | Land owned by the MCSA, open to MCSA members and guests (1 guest per member) otherwise permits are required.
+| Permit / Permission info | Land owned by the MCSA is open to MCSA members, permits are required for non-members and members' guests.
 Contact MCSA Jhb for permits. |

-Parking info | Safe Parking is available at Mountain Sanctuary Park. |
+| Parking info | Safe Parking is available at Calabash and Utopia Nature Estate for a fee. |

-Walk-in | There are various ways to walk into Lower Tonquani, including:
+| Walk-in | There are various ways to walk into Lower Tonquani, including:

 |

-Accommodation | Camping is available at the top end of Cedarberg Kloof at the top of Grey Gully – no facilities available apart from a cage to store food.
-Otherwise Mountain Sanctuary Park has camping and chalets, as well as ablution facilities and a small shop selling refreshments. |
+| Accommodation | Wild camping is available at the top end of Cedarberg Kloof at the top of Grey Gully as well as at Tweedlee Dee to the East – no facilities available apart from a cage to store food.
+There’s no water available here, so you need to get water from within the kloof. |

-Availability of drinking water | Water available all year in the kloof, which is safe to drink. |
+| Availability of drinking water | Water is available year-round in the kloof and is safe to drink. |

-Climbing route guide | The MCSA has published a route guide, Rock Climbing Routes in the Tonquani Complex. |
+| Climbing route guide | The MCSA has published a route guide, Rock Climbing Routes in the Tonquani Complex. |

-Climbing info | This is a long section of the kloof with over 120 trad routes on excellent rock.
+| Climbing info | This is a long section of the kloof with over 120 trad routes on excellent rock.
 The climbs are mostly multi-pitch with a range of grades from 7 to 26, including a number of classic climbs of all grades.
 Some 90 metre and longer climbs, with superb views, can be found in the area where Cedarberg Kloof intersects Tonquani. |

-Child-friendly | Yes, if 12 years and up as the walk in is long, and can be tricky – with steep sections, pools to boulder hop and wade and boulders to navigate. |
+| Child-friendly | Yes, if 12 years and up as the walk in is long, and can be tricky – with steep sections, pools to boulder hop and wade and boulders to navigate. |

-Swimming | Yes. |
+| Swimming | Yes. |

-Camp fires | Strictly no fires permitted. |
+| Camp fires | Strictly no fires permitted. |

-Other attractions | Crystal clear pools to swim in, a wide variety of birds, animals and plants and beautiful scenery to inspire photographers and artists.
+| Other attractions | Crystal clear pools to swim in, a wide variety of birds, animals and plants and beautiful scenery to inspire photographers and artists.
 Kloofing from Upper to Lower Tonquani is a great way to explore the kloof – but be very careful when negotiating the traverse above the Help-Help Pool as the rock is extremely slippery. |

-Dangers | The general area has had muggings, so be alert.
-The access from Upper to Lower Tonquani using the traverse above the Help-Help Pool is over-polished rock and hazardous to inexperienced parties. |
+| Dangers | The access from Upper to Lower Tonquani using the traverse above the Help-Help Pool is over-polished rock and hazardous to inexperienced parties. |

-Contact details | MCSA Jhb Section - admin@jhb.mcsa.org.za Mountain Sanctuary Park: Tel: 014 534 0114/ www.mountain-sanctuary.co.za |
+| Contact details | MCSA Jhb Section - admin@jhb.mcsa.org.za |

 Disclaimer